seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Replaced return value with null for first return statement
+<strong>Killed Mutant:</strong> Replaced return value with null for first return statement

-Analysis: When range1 is null and range2 is not null, the expected value is a non-null Range object.
+<strong>Analysis:</strong> When range1 is null and range2 is not null, the expected value is a non-null Range object.
 However, this mutant sets the return value to be null.
 An example of this is combineRange1IsNullTest, where the range1 object is null and the range2 object is not null.
 Here, since the expected return value is a non-null Range object, the test case catches and kills this mutation.

 9.
 ```